Anne Locke: A Meditation of a Penitent Sinner

 This sonnet sequence was published in 1560 alongside Locke's translations of four of John Calvin's sermons on Isaiah 38, in a volume titled Sermons of John Calvin upon the Songe that Ezechias made after he had bene sicke...Translated out of Frenche into Englishe.
 Locke probably had access to Calvin's manuscripts, which enabled her to make a close translation of the sermons.
-In the 1560 edition, the translations and sonnets were prefaced by a letter of dedication to Catherine Brandon, duchess of Suffolk.
-The duchess, a longtime patron of Protestant writers, also lived in exile during the reign of Mary I; Locke may have known her through their sons, who were both educated at the home of William Cecil.
+In the 1560 edition, the translations and sonnets were prefaced by a letter of dedication to Katherine Brandon, Duchess of Suffolk.
+The Duchess, a longtime patron of Protestant writers, also lived in exile during the reign of Mary I; Locke may have known her through their sons, who were both educated at the home of William Cecil.
 The volume was entered into the Stationers' Register on 15 January 1560 by John Day, a printer known for his publication of Protestant and reformist texts.

 The sequence begins with five prefatory sonnets, printed under the heading "The preface, expressing the passioned mind of the penitent sinner."
 Another heading, "A Meditation of a penitent sinner, upon the 51.
 Psalme," introduces the remaining twenty-one poems in the sequence.
 The "Meditation" poems gloss the nineteen-line psalm line by line, with a few expansions: the author gives two sonnets each to the first and fourth lines of the psalm; these comprise the first, second, fifth, and sixth poems in the sequence.
 In the 1560 edition, each line of the psalm appears beside its corresponding poem.
 This version of the psalm may have been translated by Locke.